pzelnip/www.codependentcodr.com/Readme.md

 The `clean` target of the `Makefile` also removes any previously built `codependentcodr` images.

+Originally everything was specified in the Dockerfile in this repo, however I found that led to long build times.
+I ended up refactoring the Dockerfile to have a Dockerfile in a separate repo (see
+<https://github.com/pzelnip/codependentcodrbase>) which contains some basic 3rd party dependencies (npm, git,
+etc) and is built nightly.
+This repo then uses the latest version of that Docker image as its base image.
+This helps with build times.

 ### Safety

 I also have a Makefile target to run the [Safety](https://github.com/pyupio/safety) tool for checking any